 Seeds vs. Grains: A Note on Dry Fruit Classification

 To avoid confusion, it is important to distinguish seeds from grains.
 Grains (like wheat, oats, and rice) are botanically the seeds of a specific plant family—grasses (Poaceae).
 They are classified separately due to their high starchy carbohydrate profile.
-Quinoa is a perfect example of this ambiguity: it is botanically a seed from a leafy plant, but because we cook and eat it like a grain, it is often referred to as a “pseudocereal.”
+Quinoa exemplifies this ambiguity.
+Botanically, it is a seed from a leafy plant; however, its culinary preparation and nutritional profile are similar to grains, leading to its classification as a ‘pseudocereal.

 How Do These Categories Compare?
 A Detailed Classification Summary